 This is not a requirement for your own imprint, but it is one more step toward looking like a professional publisher.
 When you are competing with a slew of other books in your genre, the more professional, the better.
-You can pay a graphic artist or you can use graphic software like canva.com which is free.
+You can pay a graphic artist or use graphic software like Canva , free, or EDIT.
 Like with the imprint name, give the logo some thought.
 Do you want a clean style, something basic, or something representative of your genre?
 Branding is important, so do not take your logo lightly.

 2. Create a website

-Another branding point, and also not a requirement for setting up an imprint, but a website, even one with a generic landing page, can help in the “looking professional” department.
+Another branding point, but not a requirement for setting up an imprint, is a website.
+An online presence looks professional.
+It doesn’t have to be elaborate.
+Even a website with a generic landing page can help in the “looking professional” department.

-Even if you decide not to set up an imprint website, buy your imprint domain name.
-You may not need it now, but you will eventually for marketing reasons, like connecting on social media, and emailing through your business name.
-It also will prevent poachers from buying the domain then charging you huge fees to buy it once you decide you want it.
+If you decide not to set up an imprint website, still purchase your imprint domain name.
+You may not need it now, but you will eventually for marketing reasons, like connecting on social media and emailing through your business name.
+It also will prevent poachers from buying the domain and then charging you huge fees to buy it once you decide you want it.
 Check out this article for more info on why you might want to buy your domain.